New Hyde Park station: Station renovations

 In 1947, the station house was rebuilt again with a smaller and less elaborate brick structure, and relocated along the westbound tracks, with a matching brick open shelter along the eastbound tracks.
 Sometime during the 1960s, high-level platforms were added to the station, with a white stucco wall between the platforms and station house containing a blue sign with white lettering reading "LONG ISLAND RAIL ROAD" on top and "NEW HYDE PARK VILLAGE" on the bottom.
 This was replaced between 2002 and 2003 with the retro-classic structure seen today.

 In October 1979, work began on a $525,000 project to extend the platforms at the station to accommodate ten-car trains.
 At the time, the westbound platform was eight cars long, while the eastbound platform was four cars long.
 The work, which also required some renovations to the station building, was expected to be completed in four months.

-As part of the Main Line third track project, the New Hyde Park station will be upgraded, and Platform B will be relocated.
-The two platforms will be demolished and replaced by 8 foot-wide platforms that can handle 12-car trains.
-Canopies, benches, signage, and security cameras will be installed.
-The new platforms will be heated to facilitate snow removal.
-The station will be made compliant with the Americans with Disabilities Act of 1990 via the installation of two ramps to each platform.
-Four new staircases will also be provided to the westbound platform and five new staircases will provide additional access to the eastbound platform, and either an overpass or an underpass would be built at the station.
-Amenities such as Wi-Fi, USB charging stations, artwork, and digital information displays would be included in the renovation.
-The electrical substation at New Hyde Park station will be replaced to make way for the third track.
+As part of the Main Line third track project, the New Hyde Park station received significant upgrades, and Platform B was relocated.
+The two platforms were demolished and replaced by 8 foot-wide platforms that can handle 12-car trains.
+Canopies, benches, signage, and security cameras were installed, and the new platforms are heated to facilitate snow removal.
+The station was made compliant with the Americans with Disabilities Act of 1990 via the installation of two ramps to each platform – and four and five new staircases were built connecting to the westbound and eastbound platforms, respectively, while an underpass was constructed under the tracks.
+Amenities such as Wi-Fi, USB charging stations, artwork, and digital information displays were included in the renovation, and electrical substation at the New Hyde Park station was replaced to make way for the third track.

 Additionally, the grade crossing at New Hyde Park Road was eliminated and replaced with a vehicular underpass.
 The road was closed on February 3, 2020 and the crossing was eliminated in summer 2020; the underpass opened to traffic on August 24, 2020.
 A new park-and-ride facility was built between Plaza and Second Avenues.
 On October 24, 2020 the 12th Street grade crossing at the west end of the station was closed permanently to traffic, and in early 2021 was replaced with a pedestrian underpass.

-Platforms and tracks
+Station layout

 This station has two high-level side platforms, each 12 cars long.
 At the height of rush hour, especially during the morning rush, both tracks are used in the peak direction.
 The westbound platform has the only station house and parking lot.
 Each platform has a staircase at South 12th Street on the western end and New Hyde Park Road on the eastern end.
 An ADA-accessible pedestrian underpass is located where the 12th Street grade crossing used to exist.